erikfredner/cv/cv.md

 ## Conferences Organized

-Findings: Is computation changing the study of literature? at Stanford \hfill 2017
+Findings: Is computation changing the study of literature? \hfill 2017 \
+Stanford University

-Literature: A history of the word at Stanford \hfill 2016
+Literature: A history of the word \hfill 2016 \
+Stanford University

-Making & Breaking: The Berkeley-Stanford Conference at UC Berkeley \hfill 2015
+Making & Breaking: The Berkeley-Stanford Conference \hfill 2015 \
+University of California, Berkeley

-Micromégas: The Objects of the Digital Humanities at Stanford \hfill 2015
+Micromégas: The Objects of the Digital Humanities \hfill 2015 \
+Stanford University

 ## Service